rdf-elixir/website/content/rdf-ex/data-structures.md

 >
 ```

+For adding a graph to a `RDF.Dataset` overwriting a previous graph, the `RDF.Dataset.put_graph/3 ` function can be used.

-As mentioned in the last section, When the subject of a statement doesn't match the subject of a description, `RDF.Description.add/3` ignores it and is a no-op, but when given a `RDF.Description` to add it ignores its subject and just adds its property-value pairs, because this is a common use case when merging the descriptions of differently named resources.
+As mentioned in the last section, when the subject of a statement doesn't match the subject of a description, `RDF.Description.add/3` ignores it and is a no-op.
+However, when given a `RDF.Description` to add, it ignores its subject and just adds its property-value pairs, because this is a common use case when merging the descriptions of differently named resources.

 ```elixir
 iex> description = RDF.description(EX.S, init: {EX.p, EX.O1})